Data Corruption and Loss¶

 IPTC Goes XMP¶

 That’s probably one of the reasons why, around 2001, that Adobe introduced its XML based XMP technology to replace the Image Resource Block technology of the nineties.
 XMP stands for Extensible Metadata Platform, a mixture of XML and RDF.
-It is a labeling technology that lets users embed data about a file in the file itself, the file info is saved using the extension *.xmp*
+It is a labeling technology that lets users embed data about a file in the file itself.
+The file information is saved using the extension *.xmp*

 (signifying the use of XML/RDF).

-XMP: As much as ODF will be readable forever (since its containing text is written in clear text), XMP will preserve your metadata in a clearly understandable format XML.
+XMP: As much as ODF will be readable forever (since the text it contains is written in clear text), XMP will preserve your metadata in a clearly understandable XML format.
 No danger here of not being able to read it later.
-It can be embedded into the image files or as a separate accompanying file (Sidecar concept).
+It can be embedded into the image files or as a separate accompanying file, that Adobe calls a Sidecar file.
 XMP can be used in PDF, JPEG, JPEG2000, GIF, PNG, HTML, TIFF, Adobe Illustrator, PSD, Postscript, Encapsulated Postscript, and video files.
-In a typical edited JPEG file, XMP information is typically included alongside Exif and IPTC data.
+In JPEG files, XMP information is typically included alongside Exif and IPTC data.

 Many photographers prefer keeping an original of their shots (mostly RAW) for the archive.
 XMP suits that approach as it keeps metadata separate from the image file.
 We do not share this point of view.
 There could be problems linking metadata file and image file, and as said above, RAW formats will become obsolete.
-We recommend using DNG as a container and putting everything inside.
+We recommend using DNG as a container and putting everything inside the single file.

 The Dublin Core Metadata Initiative is an open organization engaged in the development of interoperable online metadata standards that support a broad range of purposes and business models.
 DCMI’s activities include work on architecture and modeling, discussions and collaborative work in DCMI Communities and DCMI Task Groups, annual conferences and workshops, standards liaison, and educational efforts to promote widespread acceptance of metadata standards and practices.